cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

         export HOST=free-tier123.aws-us-west-2.crdb.io # replace with CockroachDB cluster host
         ~~~

-    1. Construct a database connection URL for your CockroachDB CLI to connect to the cluster, using your admin credentials.
+    1. Construct a database connection URL for your CockroachDB CLI to connect to the cluster, using your admin credentials:

         {{site.data.alerts.callout_info}}
         You must place the CockroachDB cluster's CA public certificate on the path specified by `sslrootcert`.
 In the following example, this is a file named `root.crt` in the current directory.